 Mid-Plan Review - The Mid-Plan Review (Item #1 above) is a comprehensive assessment of the mid-term trends in CAGRD operations under the Plan of Operation.
 The Mid-Plan Review provides indications of where these trends may lead CAGRD over the remaining five years of the Plan.
-The first Mid-Plan Review was completed in 2011 during the 2005 Plan of Operation period and the next Mid-Plan Review is currently underway and scheduled for completion by early 2020.
+The first Mid-Plan Review was completed in 2011 during the 2005 Plan of Operation period.
+The second Mid-Plan Review was completed earlier this calendar year following multiple presentations to the CAGRD and Underground Storage Committee and stakeholder feedback.

 Annual Reporting - The Conservation District Annual Report (CDAR) is submitted to ADWR by August 31 of each year for the previous calendar year (A.R.S. § 48-3775.E).
 The CDAR details numerical information in a series of tables showing water storage amounts, credit transfers, account balances, groundwater replenishment obligations, contract replenishment obligations and contract replenishment credit accounting.
+The 2019 CDAR was officially accepted by ADWR on October 30, 2020.